ArenKDesai/Aren-s-Notes/Google Cloud Platform (GCP)/Official Certified Professional Machine Learning Engineer Study Guide/Ch2 Exploring Data and Building Data Pipelines.md

 2. Bivariate analysis.
 Compare data between two features.
 Helps find correlation between features.
 Line plots, bar plots, and scatterplots.
 In box plots, data is represented at the 25th, 50th, and 75th quartiles.
 Maximum observations are present in the interquartile range.

 The most important statistics for data science are mean, median, mode, standard deviation, and Pearson correlation.
 Pearson correlation shows the change of one variable based on another, and can be positive, negative, or zero.
-Correlation is helpful in detecting
+Correlation is helpful in detecting label leakage.